Students with five GCSE passes at Grade 4 or above are eligible for the Advanced Level 3 Programme, consisting of:

-- Foundation Technical Level 3 courses (currently offered in Engineering and Video Game Design & Mechanics) are suitable for students who already have particular career pathways in mind, and are accepted by many universities and employers as A Level equivalents.
+- Foundation Technical Level 3 courses (currently offered in Engineering and Information Technology) are suitable for students who already have particular career pathways in mind, and are accepted by many universities and employers as A Level equivalents.
 Please check the entry requirements for specific universities.

 Chart showing BTEC Level 3/Foundation Technical Level qualification type, and A Level equivalent.